AERODYNAMICS

 DRIVELINE

 The driveline team is responsible for designing and manufacturing the components which move the vehicle forward.
-Primarily this includes :the chain drive system, differential, motor, and inverter (motor controller).
+This includes a custom limited-slip differential which receives power through a chain from the electric motor.
+The driveline team also designs the cooling system for the motor and motor controller to keep these components at their optimal temperatures.
 Significant effort is put into improving the system's efficiency of converting electrical power from the battery, to useful mechanical power at the wheels.
-This year the team is overhauling the powertrain to be powered by a single Emrax 228 motor to reduce the mass of the system.
-The powertrain team is primarily focused on: mechanical design, thermal/fluid simulations and full vehicle simulations.
+The driveline team is primarily focused on: mechanical design, thermal/fluid simulations and full vehicle simulations.

 ELECTRICAL